- Download our Moving to Austria Guide (PDF)

-Owing to the country's significant wealth, doing business in Austria is an attractive proposition.
+Doing business in Austria is an attractive proposition owing to the country's significant wealth.
 Though Austria has a small population and little in the way of natural resources, the country has one of the highest GDPs in the world and Austrians enjoy one of the highest standards of living in Europe.

-Austria is perfectly located to take advantage of the development and enlargement of the EU.
-In addition, Austria has the highly developed infrastructure needed to act as a bridge between Eastern and Western Europe.
+Austria is perfectly located to take advantage of the EU's development and enlargement.
+In addition, it has the highly developed infrastructure necessary to act as a bridge between Eastern and Western Europe.

 Fast facts